 Womack began his career as a public relations specialist at Erlanger Medical Center, a non-profit, academic teaching center affiliated with the University of Tennessee College of Medicine – among the nation’s largest public hospitals.
 Following his time at Erlanger, he became the director of public relations and employee communications at Unum Corporation, a leading U.S. disability insurance provider.

 Womack previously was selected to be a member of the inaugural class of Leadership Tennessee, a statewide leadership education program, and remains actively involved in the organization.
-He also currently serves as a Visiting Fellow at George Mason University’s National Security Institute at the Antonin Scalia Law School.
+He currently serves on the UC Foundation’s Board of Trustees, the University of Tennessee at Chattanooga’s Honor’s College Advisory Board, is a member of the Chattanooga Downtown Rotary Club, and is a Visiting Fellow at George Mason University’s National Security Institute at the Antonin Scalia Law School.

 A native of Chattanooga, Todd graduated from the University of Tennessee at Chattanooga.
 He and his wife Katie have four children, Laura Kate, Rebekah, John and Andrew.